home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

 </div>

-Besides the normal [state object methods and properties](/topics/state_object/), `states.sensor.temperature.state_with_unit` will print the state of the entity and, if available, the unit.
+Besides the normal [state object methods and properties](/topics/state_object/), `states.sensor.temperature.state_with_unit` holds the state of the entity and, if available, the unit.

 #### States examples